aidantomcy/saintsforus/README.md

 # Saints for Us

 This is a website about a few saints.
 This is a personal project that I began because there are not
 many websites on this topic.
-This project uses the Flask framework for the backend and I have
-used plain HTML, CSS and JavaScript.
+This project uses PHP for the backend and I have used PHPMailer to send tge mail in the feedback form.
+I have used plain CSS and JavaScript.

 ## Content and Styling

 I have used Bootstrap for some of the styles.
-I have made some mistakes with the numbering for each saint in commit messages.
-The views.py contains the route for the home page and the other main pages,
-while the pages.py contains the routes for all the saints.
 I will probably dockerize this application later on.
-This Website will be deployed soon.
+To visit the site, head to [https://saintsforus.com](https://saintsforus.com)

 ## Running Locally
 1. Create a .env file in the website directory with the following keys: